Modernize SPIFF Programs and Engage the Channel

-The processes that underpin sales incentive program management have long been fairly stagnant, as brands have relied heavily on paper-based records to track activity in the channel.
+The processes that underpin sales incentive program management have long been fairly stagnant, and it’s time to modernize SPIFF programs.
+In the past brands have relied heavily on paper-based records to track activity in the channel.
 This meant significant delays between when sales were made and when brands could start responding to trends across the channel, making it extremely difficult to optimize and improve SPIFF initiatives.
 Modern channel management tools change this by gathering data in digital formats, allowing for almost real-time communication between brands and indirect sales representatives.

 Building stronger relationships in the channel